plotly/Plotly.NET/tests/README.md

 - `RunTestsExtensionLibs` - runs all tests in the `ExtensionLibTests` folder
 - `RunTestsJSTests` - runs all tests in the `JSTests` folder

+### Using Visual Studio Test Explorer

+You can also run tests from within Visual Studio using the Test Explorer.

+Just note that test projects targeting .NET Framework will not be visible in the Test Explorer, as they are not supported by the Test Explorer.

 ## Folder structure